Lesser Long-eared Bat Lesser Long-eared Bat Nyctophilus geoffroyi (Marg Turton)

 * - threatened species in NSW

-Being native mammals, bats are protected by the Biodiversity Conservation Act 2016.
+Bats are protected under the Biodiversity Conservation Act 2016.

 Eastern Horseshoe Bat Eastern Horseshoe Bat Rhinolophus megaphyllus (Marg Turton)